 - Apply your skills to your passions: humanitarian response, sustainability, policy, security, strategy, and more

-- Ranked #1 worldwide in Supply Chain & Logistics master's program rankings by Eduniversal
+- Ranked #1 worldwide in Supply Chain & Logistics master's program rankings by QS and Eduniversal

 - Our students are heavily recruited by the world’s top companies, and graduate with salary increases of 70% or more on average